elton-cs/towerOfGreedProposal/ZekoL2 Architecture.md

 8. Final game state concludes in Zeko, which is then rolled up and posted as a single proof unto Mina
 9. Winner runs claim() function on Arbitrum
 10. claim() uses lambdaClass zkBridge to get Mina state, verifies information, and releases reward to winner

+On chain State:
+5 Fields, each being a hash of the player's location